k3nnethfrancis/shoshin-dot-blog/README.md

-# k3nn-dot-computer
+# shoshin-dot-blog

-this is the repo behind my personal website. see it live at [k3nn.computer](https://k3nn.computer).
+this is the repo behind my personal blog. see it live at [shoshin.blog](https://shoshin.blog).